Incremental Multilingual Text2Cypher with Adapter Combination: Methodology

 \subsection{Per-Language Adapters}

-For each target language, we train a separate LoRA adapter on the multilingual Text2Cypher dataset~\cite{ozsoy2025t2cmultilang}.
-This dataset contains around 12,000 parallel training samples per language, where identical questions are expressed in different languages but map to the same Cypher query output.
+For each target language, we train a separate LoRA adapter, for English (EN), Spanish (ES) and Turkish (TR), on the multilingual Text2Cypher dataset~\cite{ozsoy2025t2cmultilang}, which contains around 12,000 parallel training samples per language.
+Each sample expresses the same question in different languages, mapping to the same Cypher query.